ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The type system is limited in scope; its purpose is to express restrictions that, without functions, are implicit in the grammar of filter expressions.
-The type system is supported by the two conversion functions `exist` and `value` (see Sections {{<exist-fn}} and {{<value-fn}}), which enable explicitly performing transitions between different types, mimicking the way different kinds of expressions are handled in the grammar when function expressions are not in use.

 #### Syntax
 {: unnumbered}